7 min read

 The airline company is not the only business interested in data from these sensors.
 Some manufacturers of big equipment such as the turbines used in jet engines, power generation or windmills are incorporating sensors that can report back to the manufacturer throughout the life of the equipment.
 These “smart parts” not only provide feedback on equipment design and quality assurance, but they also have a real added value to the customer.
 The manufacturer may make this data available to customers as a service.

 Sensor data in the Internet of Things is among the rapidly expanding sources of data that is collected as time series.
 And that raises the issue of how best to collect, ingest, store and access such huge amounts of data in time series databases.
-New challenges need new tools, so in our latest book we’ve described some new ways to build scalable, cost-effective NoSQL databases using Apache HBase or MapR-DB and with table designs specially aimed at time series data.
+New challenges need new tools, so in our latest book we’ve described some new ways to build scalable, cost-effective NoSQL databases using Apache HBase or MapR Database and with table designs specially aimed at time series data.

 In the book we provide an overview of time series use cases from high frequency stock trading to environmental sampling done by unmanned robots on the ocean, but our main focus is on how to use new open source tools that enable you to build very high performance time series databases.
 We focus on the design and function of databases rather than on the analysis methods for time series data.
 We include a detailed explanation of these open source tools: